OldGinko/Qiskit-CKS-Algorithm/README.md

 The calculated eigenvalues for 3x3 or bigger matrices are bugged and returns undesired values.

 <ins>Why we need Phase_Estimation_IPE.py:</ins><br />
-After running Phase_Estimation_IPE.py our System get prepared into the state that we need for the next step of implementing the CKS algorithm, namely implementing the inverse of the input matrix A with Hamiltonmian Simulation.
+After running Phase_Estimation_IPE.py our System gets prepared into the state  we need for the next step of implementing the CKS algorithm, namely implementing the inverse of the input matrix A with Hamiltonmian Simulation.

 <ins>Installing Qiskit:</ins><br />